-A student who has been sent home with head lice and/or nits should return to school free of head lice and/or nits within two (2) calendar days; absences from school during the two (2) calendar days will be excused.
-For each occurrence of head lice and/or nits, absences exceeding two (2) calendar days will be unexcused.
+A student who has been sent home with head lice and/or nits should return to school free of head lice and/or nits within three (3) calendar days; absences from school during the three (3) calendar days will be excused.
+For each occurrence of head lice and/or nits, absences beyond three (3) calendar days will be unexcused.